nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 * :option:`CONFIG_AWS_IOT_BROKER_HOST_NAME`
 * :option:`CONFIG_AWS_IOT_SEC_TAG`

-The application makes use of the heap when encoding and sending data to the cloud.
-More information can be found in :ref:`memory_allocation` For configuring the heap size, check and configure the following configuration option:

-* :option:`CONFIG_HEAP_MEM_POOL_SIZE`

-In some cases, you might need to provide additional information such as APN, to the modem for registering with an LTE network.
+Additionally, you can add the following optional configurations to configure the heap or to provide additional information such as APN to the modem for registering with an LTE network:

-To manually configure the APN, set the following options:
+* :option:`CONFIG_HEAP_MEM_POOL_SIZE` - Configures the size of the heap that is used by the application when encoding and sending data to the cloud.
+More information can be found in :ref:`memory_allocation`.

-* :option:`CONFIG_LTE_PDP_CMD` - Set the option to ``y``
+* :option:`CONFIG_LTE_PDP_CMD` - Used for manual configuration of the APN.
+Set the option to ``y`` to enable PDP define using ``AT+CGDCONT``.
-* :option:`CONFIG_LTE_PDP_CONTEXT` - Set the option to ``0,\"IP\",\"apn.example.com\"``
+* :option:`CONFIG_LTE_PDP_CONTEXT` - Used for manual configuration of the APN.
+An example is ``0,\"IP\",\"apn.example.com\"``.

 Configuration files
 ===================